kstaken/salt-test-runner/README.md

 Provide a distributed test environment for salt stack modules and states that runs within a single VM.

 Requires: Salt Stack & Docker

+Build a docker template with the salt-minion installed.

+  docker build - < salt-minion.docker